 Six Weeks of Sananga: The Traditional Eye Drops That Sting Like Fresh Chilli

-And if you’ve tried this Amazonian earth medicine, your natural reaction might be to wince upon merely remembering and hearing it’s name.
+Ah yes, a great question to contemplate on those lonely winter evenings.
+And if you’ve tried this Amazonian eye medicine, your natural reaction might be to wince upon merely remembering and hearing it’s name.

 Sananga is the name given to the potent liquid eye drops made from the shredded root of an Amazonian shrub, Tabernaemontana sananho.
 Bechette is the name given to similar eye drops with similar properties, made from the root of a related shrub, known as Tabernaemontana undulata.